tpq4ew/DS-4002-Project2/README.md

 DATA FOLDER This folder contains all data files, both raw and cleaned, that are used in the project.

-Final_dataframe (1).csv : This dataframe is the final clean dataset that we used to conduct analysis.
+merged_data (1).csv : This dataframe is the final clean dataset that we used to conduct analysis.

 SCRIPTS FOLDER This folder contains any code used in the project: